immarianaas/c-quiz-language/README.md

     ```

   - ##### True or False Answer: `Resposta:VerdadeiroFalso`
-    This is another answer type, which is used with the `Question:VerdadeiroFalso` *(true or false questions)* type.
+    This is another answer type, used with the `Question:VerdadeiroFalso` *(true or false questions)* type.
 It is a bit different from the previous one, however.
 Besides the text and points that we described in the previous type, the programmer also needs to inform the `Boolean correcao` *(correction)* and the `Real desconto` *(discount)*.
 When true or false questions are presented to the user, he will need to evalue the veracity of each one of them.
 If the user has wrongfuly determined the veracity of one answer, then the points associated with this answer will be the ones stored in `desconto` *(discount)*, instead of those in `pontuacao` *(points)*.

     ```
     tfAnswer as Resposta:VerdadeiroFalso.